perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 6. City Metaphor

-- CodeCity (one of cited reads - 7, now 6)
+- CodeCity
-- ExplorViz (one of suggested reads - 3, not referenced)
+- ExplorViz
-- CodeCity - the original work (new read, not referenced)
+- CodeCity - the original work

 7. Traces

-Analyze program vulnerability, performance problems
+Analyze program vulnerability, performance problems, comprehesibility

-- Extravis - software (one of suggested reads - 3, not referenced)
+- Extravis - software
-- Atlantis - assembly (one of suggested reads - 4, referenced)
+- Atlantis - assembly
-- Critical Section Investigator - java (one of suggested reads - 5, referenced)
+- Critical Section Investigator - java

-On one hand program representation and visualization have an effect how comprehensible the program is and thus how efficient someone could be to perform a task on it [non referenced paper].
+On one hand program representation and visualization have an effect how comprehensible the program is and thus how efficient someone could be to perform a task on it.
 On the other hand traces prove efficient for detecting vulnerabilities and performance issues.

 ## 4. Major Issues